emanuelpalm/android-compute/android/README.md

 At the heart of the client is the [Computer][cmp] class, which actually is part of the [Core][core] library, and not of the actual Android client.
-An instance of this class keeps track a tread of pools, one for each available CPU core, each with its own [AndroidComputeContext][acc].
+An instance of this class keeps track a pool of threads, one for each available CPU core, each with its own [AndroidComputeContext][acc].
 When the Computer receives new work via its [ComputeClientTcp][cclt], it puts that work on a queue, and the first free ComputeContext in its thread pool will take it from the queue and